U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Credit: Ocean Power Technologies

 The selected projects are led by companies and institutions in Alaska, California, Colorado, Hawaii, Maine, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, Ohio, Oregon, Pennsylvania, Utah, Virginia, and Washington.
 The projects include in-water tests in Alaskan rivers and off the shores of Maine, Oregon, and Washington.
 For example, Ocean Power Technologies, Inc. will deploy a full-scale 150-kilowatt (kW) wave energy conversion system in the Oregon Territorial Sea and will collect two years of detailed operating data.
 And the Public Utility District No.1 of Snohomish County, Washington, will deploy, operate, monitor, and evaluate two 10-meter diameter tidal turbines in Puget Sound.
 The project is expected to generate 1 megawatt of electrical energy during periods of peak tidal currents, with an average energy output of approximately 100 kW.
 In addition, the Ocean Renewable Power Company will test five tidal turbines in Cobscook Bay, off the coast of Eastport, Maine.
-See the DOE press release, the full list of projects, and DOE's Wind and Water Power Program Web site.
+See the full list of projects, and DOE's Wind and Water Power Program Web site.